AutoViML/lazytransform/README.md

 ### 2. Using lazytransform as a sklearn pipeline with sklearn models or XGBoost or LightGBM models

-<p>The second method is a great way to create an entire data transform and model training pipeline. `lazytransform` allows you to send in a model object (only the following are supported) and it will automatically transform, create new features and train a model using sklearn pipelines. <a href="https://github.com/AutoViML/lazytransform/blob/main/Featurewiz_LazyTransform_Demo2.ipynb">This method can be seen as follows</a>:<br>
+<p>The second method is a great way to create an entire data transform and model training pipeline with absolutely zero data leakage. `lazytransform` allows you to send in a model object (only the following are supported) and it will automatically transform, create new features and train a model using sklearn pipelines. <a href="https://github.com/AutoViML/lazytransform/blob/main/Featurewiz_LazyTransform_Demo2.ipynb">This method can be seen as follows</a>:<br>

 <a href="https://ibb.co/T1WNhzT"><img src="https://i.ibb.co/0KszJPX/lazy-code2.png" alt="lazy-code2" border="0"></a>